Butternut Squash Soup

 - toasted pumpkin seeds optional, for garnish

 - Plan ahead: You will need Roasted Butternut Squash cubes for this recipe.
 As stated in the blog post, you can either make them now, or use leftovers.
-If making them now, follow the instructions in that post and get the squash in the oven before you start sauteing the onion and such for this soup.
+If making them now, follow the instructions in that post and get the squash in the oven before you start sauteing the onion and such for this soup, since roasting takes about 30 minutes.

 - Melt the butter in a large pot over medium heat, then add the onion, salt, and pepper, and cook for 10 minutes, until the onions are soft.